Film: A Nightmare on Elm Street 5: The Dream Child

 Now I Know What to Name Him: Alice decides to name her baby Jacob, after he introduced himself as that in her dreams.
 He himself picked that name from her subconscious, because she has always loved that name.

 Parental Neglect: Racine Gibson pretty much lived in her own little world.
-When Greta is being offered a modeling job at a dinner party and she is pretty much uninterested due to a lack of sleep and the fact that she's still reeling from Dan's death, we get this little scene:
+When Greta is being offered a modeling job at a dinner party and she is pretty much uninterested due to a lack of sleep and the fact that she's still reeling from the death of one of her friends, we get this little scene:

 Racine: Greta, you're being offered the opportunity of a lifetime.
 I think you should show a little gratitude?